Can you drink alcohol while taking Epclusa?

 What is Epclusa?

-Epclusa contains two antiviral ingredients, sofosbuvir and velpatasvir, and may be used to treat chronic hepatitis C in adults and children over the age of six.
+Epclusa contains two antiviral ingredients, sofosbuvir and velpatasvir, and may be used to treat chronic hepatitis C in adults and children aged at least three years old.

 Epclusa is usually given as a single dose once daily with food.
 Cure rates of over 95-97% have been reported, depending on the HCV genotype and other factors (such as prior treatment).